Limited Release

 2. Create subscription

-| Parameter name | Description | |
+| Parameter | Description | Further action |

 |---|---|---|

-external_idstring | Unique identifier for the subscription.
-Use this external_id in future operations, such as when querying current and past usage data. |
+external_idstring | Unique identifier for the subscription. | Use this external_id when querying current and past usage data. |

 3. Understand subscription lifecycle and manage subscriptions